 If that's the case, a doctor should really be taking a look into what's causing the weight gain and work to find a viable solution that helps a patient get to a healthy weight range and stay there.

-First, a GP should assess and treat any underlying or consequential health concerns, as well as help the patient set realistic goals for weight loss.
+First, a healthcare practitioner should assess and treat any underlying or consequential health concerns, as well as help the patient set realistic goals for weight loss.
 Intervention from other specialty areas of medicine can also be helpful for addressing weight gain in a holistic way.

-Dieticians can help you learn which foods to eat more, and less of.
+- Dietitians can help you learn which foods to eat more, and less of

 Morbid obesity treatments